minerllabs/baselines/general/chainerrl/README.md

 ## Action space settings

-BC and GAIL have 3 options: `discrete`, `continuous`, and `multi-dimensional-softmax` for the action space.
+For the action space, BC and GAIL have 3 options: `discrete`, `continuous`, and `multi-dimensional-softmax`.
 These options represent one discrete action, a set of continuous actions, and a set of discrete actions respectively.
 We employed the following action space conversion for each setting:

 ### Action space conversion

 Since ranges of yaw, pitch `[-180, 180]` are quite large especially for GAIL, we limited them to `[-10, 10]` respectively.

 BC uses `discrete` setting, which also converts overall action sets to a discrete action space.
 It is basically same as those of RL agents, except that it has more candidates of camera actions (**camera discretization**).

-(For more information, see the **Discretization to a discrete action space** section below.)
+For more information, see the **Discretization to a discrete action space** section below.

 #### Camera discretization